 Kiera O'NeilPhD student - Kiera is a PhD student who previously worked as a MSc student in the lab.
 She hails from Winnipeg, MB and is currently a student in the RADIANT program.
 She is working on short-term second language training studies using the prototype video game LANGA, being developed by Copernicus Studios.

 Francesco UsaiPhD Student - Francesco is a PhD student enrolled in both the interdisciplinary program in Psychology/Neuroscience and RADIANT.
 His main interests span from the basis of language acquisition and processing to the investigation of language disorders, with a special focus on novel and more effective rehabilitation techniques.
-He will be mainly involved in adapting LANGA (an online, gamified second language training software) for aphasia treatment and in testing its efficacy.
+He will be mainly involved in developing and testing computerized aphasia therapy.

-Erin DempseyUndergraduate Student – Erin is working on her second BA and is a third year Psychology major.
-She is presently conducting an independent research project in the NCIL, investigating the effects of an eight-week meditation course on creative thinking abilities.
+Erin DempseyUndergraduate Student – Erin conducted an independent research project in the NCIL, investigating the effects of an eight-week meditation course on creative thinking abilities.
 After she graduates (again) she wishes to pursue more education (again).

 Kelsey HoltHonours Student – Привет!
-Kelsey is a fourth year undergraduate student completing a combined honours thesis in Neuroscience and Russian Studies.
-Her project is examining orthographic interference between the English and Russian languages.
+Kelsey completed a combined honours thesis in Neuroscience and Russian Studies.
+Her project examined orthographic interference between the English and Russian languages.
 In addition to her academics, she is a member of the Dalhousie University Russian Society, women's rugby team, Dalhousie Swing Dance Society, and the campus medical response team.